orbitalis-framework/py-busline/README.md

 We have 2+1 different concepts related to events in Busline:

 - `Message`: actual information that you publish
-- `Event`: inbound envelope of messages, providing useful information
+- `Event`: inbound envelope of messages, providing useful information (such as _who_ and _when_)
 - `RegistryPassthroughEvent`, low-level class to manage events communication (care about it only if you want to create your custom implementation of pubs/subs)

 #### Message

 `Message` is the class which contains data which can be published using publishers.

-We must provide `serialize` and `deserialize` methods, in order to be able to publish them.
+We must provide `serialize` and `deserialize` methods, in order to be able to publish the message.

-Fortunately, Busline provides out-of-the-box a set of mixins to avoid custom implementations:
+Fortunately, Busline provides out-of-the-box a set of mixins to avoid custom serde implementations:

 - `AvroMessageMixin` based on Avro, it uses `dataclasses_avroschema` library to work with dataclasses
-- `JsonMessageMixin` based on JSON, given that `json` library is not able to serialize some types of data (e.g., `set`), you will implement `to_json/from_json` methods
+- `JsonMessageMixin` based on JSON, given that `json` library is not able to serialize some types of data (e.g., `set`), you will have to implement `to_json/from_json` methods
 - `StringMessage`, `Int64Message`, `Int32Message`, `Float32Message`, `Float64Message` to wrap primitive data

-> [!NOTE]
+> [!TIP]
 > If you use `AvroMessageMixin` you should not use dataclass default values which are time-variant (e.g. `datetime.now()`),
-> because schemas will be different.
+> because this produces different schemas for the same dataclass.

 ```python